 Ms. Hogge stated that, upon conferring with NAESB leadership, she recommends Ms. Lopez as a new cochair for the IR Subcommittee and Mr. McCord for the Tech Subcommittee.
 Mr. Booe noted that the new cochairs would be noted on the 2019 WGQ Annual Plan.
 Ms. Van Pelt encouraged participants to attend the upcoming face-to-face Executive Committee meetings.

 Adjourn

-The meeting adjourned at 12:42 PM Central on a motion by Ms. Van Pelt, seconded by Ms. Hogge.
+The meeting adjourned at 10:42 AM Mountain Standard Time on a motion by Ms. Van Pelt, seconded by Ms. Hogge.

 Attendance